dibalokechanda/dibalokechanda.github.io/_posts/2023-09-05-a-reference-guide-to-pytorch-tensor-manipulation-blog.md

 ---
-title: A Reference Guide to Pytorch Tips and Tricks
+title: A Reference Guide to Deep Learning in Pytorch Tips and Tricks
 date: 2023-09-04 12:00:00 -500
 categories: [pytorch]
 tags: [pytorch,pytorch_basics]